 Once these tools are downloaded to a desktop/workstation, we can use them to login to our Supervisor Cluster ‘context’, and query the cluster details.

-We can see the same 3 x Master VMs and 3 x Worker nodes seen from the vCenter inventory.
+We can see the same 3 x control plane VMs and 3 x worker nodes seen from the vCenter inventory.
 Another thing we can do is query the namespaces that exist on the Supervisor Cluster, which is quite a bit different to native Kubernetes, and even Enterprise PKS.

 $ kubectl get ns NAME STATUS AGE default Active 2d3h kube-node-lease Active 2d3h kube-public Active 2d3h kube-system Active 2d3h vmware-system-capw Active 2d3h vmware-system-csi Active 2d3h vmware-system-kubeimage Active 2d3h vmware-system-nsx Active 2d3h vmware-system-registry Active 2d3h vmware-system-tkg Active 2d3h vmware-system-ucs Active 2d3h vmware-system-vmop Active 2d3h $